Click here to scroll down to the latest updates.

 On December 14, 2020, Village Council voted to keep and restore the full building to use for Village government, police, museum, community hall/venue, resiliency center, community services and/or offices.
 The council also voted to hire Meyer Restoration, with an $89,100 bid to remove all the debris and install shoring per Derwacter, to shore up the roof.
 According to Derwacter, the floor should handle the load of the scaffolding.
 However, to be extra safe, Meyer Restoration will use a measuring device to ensure the floor can maintain the scaffolding weight.
 The approximate additional cost for the device is $2,000.
 Work on shoring up the roof began on January 18, 2021.
 The company started by cleaning up the downed ceiling.
 Next up was to use the shoring to shore up the broken truss enough to cut it away safely.
 The next week the shoring was built toward the weak beam to help hold it up.
 The measuring system, transit, targets, and checksheets was installed as the last scaffold was put into place on February 8.
 The total cost for Meyer Restoration was $91,208: $60,228 to shore up the roof, $16,900 for the scaffolding (which the village will then own) and $14,080 for a rubber roof, antenna removal & measuring machine.

-The committee as well as the Village Council agreed to move the village government office and police station back inside the building.
 A phased work schedule was drafted by the committee.
 This was further elaborated on when they created a timeline for their paperwork to receive the capital funds via S.B.
 310. The project was expected to take three years to complete, 2021-2023.
-As of June 2021, the Richwood Redevelopment Committee is working with their contracted feasibility study vendor, Raising the Barr LLC, to plan for and conduct a fundraising analysis.
-Their job is to ask various people and businesses of Richwood if they would be willing to donate money and resources.
+As of October 2022, the Richwood Redevelopment Committee was planning on working with their contracted feasibility study vendor, Raising the Barr LLC, to plan for and conduct a fundraising analysis.
+However, Sarah Barr, owner of the company, is no longer available to conduct the study.
+Michael Hurwitz from Telesolve Company in Reynoldsburg, who was a candidate for the financial feasibility study, expressed interest in working with the committee again.
+The committee hopes to meet with Hurwitz at a regular meeting in January or at a special meeting to accommodate his availability.
+The job of the feasibility study is to ask various people and businesses of Richwood if they would be willing to donate money and resources.
 They will inform the committee of the anticipated ratio of individual gifts, corporate gifts and grants that will be used in the construction phases of the project.
 This study will also inform the committee of how many phases of work that the construction project will take (which depends entirely on how much funds the committee has at a time to pay for the work).
 During this period, an Architecture & Engineering firm will be identified via bid process and contracted to more fully inform a detailed design of the building.

 If you would like to donate to the Richwood Redevelopment Committee, there are various ways you may do so.
 Below are some of the ways that you can donate and contribute financial support to the work on the Opera House: